imagment/Silver-Cplusplus/Documents/Utility/Keyboard Input.md

 ```cpp
 bool caseSensitive = true;
 ```
 Determines whether the system treats lowercase and uppercase letters as the same (false) or different (true).
-For instance, when `caseSensitive` is true, 's' and 'S' keys are treated as the same key.
+For instance, when `caseSensitive` is true, 's' and 'S' keys are treated as different keys.

 ## Warning